 NIH syndrome is an acronym for not-invented-here syndrome.
-In software NIH is commonly referred to as reinventing the wheel (i.e. reimplementing something that is already available).
+In software, NIH is commonly referred to as reinventing the wheel (i.e. building something that is already available).

-NIH syndrome is based on the in-house belief that in-house developments are inherently better suited, more secure, more controlled, quicker to develop, and incur lower overall cost (including maintenance cost) than using existing implementations.
+NIH syndrome is based on the in-house belief that in-house solutions are better suited, more secure, more controlled, quicker to develop, and incur lower overall cost (including maintenance cost) than using existing solutions and tools.

 In software the mantra is:

 Why?
 Because of the high, all-inclusive costs (TCO) to build and maintain enterprise level software.